tgirke/systemPipeRdata/README.md

 biocLite("systemPipeR") # Normal BioC install is sufficient
 ```

-Due to the large size of the sample data (~320 MB) provided by _systemPipeRdata_, its download/install may take some time.
+Note, due to the relative large size of the sample data (~320 MB) provided by _systemPipeRdata_, its download/install may take some time.